-Konstantin Momirović (1932-2004), alias Stojan Hadžigalić, among his close friends and colleagues known as "Kosta" has been an exceptionally active and productive contributor to the theoretical and applied developments of multivariate data analysis since the very beginning of his research career in early 1960's, as can be seen from his rich bibliography (Prot, F., A. Hosek, K. Bosnar, V. Luzar-Stiffler, V. Hljuz Dobric, Z. Bekić, M. Gredelj (2008)) and autobiographic and biographic reports prepared for promotions and rewards, such as in Momirović (1976), Kališnik, Goričar and Ulaga (1979), Bujas, Petz, and Mraković (1983), Momirović (1989, 2004), or in published or unpublished In Memoriams (see e.g., Fajgelj (2004), Macura (2004), Prot (2004), and Vlahović and Kovačević (2005)).
+This rather short presentation which spans more than four decades hides the most important: How brilliant, outstanding and successful he has been in almost all areas in which he had been involved.
+Konstantin Momirović (1932-2004), alias Stojan Hadžigalić, among his close friends and colleagues known as "Kosta" has been an exceptionally active and productive contributor to the theoretical and applied developments of multivariate data analysis since the very beginning of his research career in early 1960's, as can be seen from his rich bibliography (Prot, F., A. Hosek, K. Bosnar, V. Luzar-Stiffler, V. Hljuz Dobric, Z. Bekić, M. Gredelj (2008)).

+More details on his professional achievements can be found in autobiographic and biographic reports prepared for promotions and rewards, such as in Momirović (1976), Kališnik, Goričar and Ulaga (1979), Bujas, Petz, and Mraković (1983), Momirović (1989, 2004), or in published or unpublished In Memoriams (see e.g., Fajgelj (2004), Macura (2004), Prot (2004), and Vlahović and Kovačević (2005)).